 Don't feel embarrassed because of the large beginner board; you are simply choosing the best gear for the given conditions.
 As well, there is nothing wrong with the smaller sail; true, you could go with the 7.5m, but it would be tiring, and your muscles will get tense.
 With the large sail, it won't be much fun, and you will learn less.

 Smaller sail on a large board helps building self-confidence, and loosens you up.
 Relaxation is a key to success in many sports, including windsurfing.
 Instead of struggling you start playing and having fun!

 You can practice many important moves applicable in the strong wind conditions, like mast-foot pressure, sliding grip on the boom, narrow grip vs. wide grip, and so on.

 The video below shows what you can do when the wind is light.
 It was provided by a founder of North Wind windsurfing school Sergei Chuprov (aka Chuper).
-North Wind used to be very good for beginners; it is located at Hilton Hurghada Plaza in Hurghada, Egypt.
+North Wind used to be very good place for beginners; unfortunately it was closed in 2015.